 The very first thing that occurs to you is: How does this toothpaste work?

 Whitening pastes are mildly abrasive in order to help remove stubborn stains from your teeth.
 Thus, most importantly, brushing should take place at least twice a day.
 Since these toothpaste are not actually changing the color of your teeth and are only suitable for removing surface stains, the effect takes several weeks to show up.
 Also, it should be coupled with your giving up on certain habits like smoking, coffee drinking, etc. Such a toothpaste should necessarily bear an ADA (American Dental Association) seal of approval on it.

 Teeth Whitening Gels

 A teeth whitening gel is applied at home, generally using a small brush.
 These products bear specific instructions concerning their use, depending on the strength of the peroxide used.
-These gels take a few days to be effective and roughly lasts for about four months.
+These gels take a few days to be effective and roughly last for about four months.

-The use of whitening strips are quite similar to that of the application of whitening gels.
+The use of whitening strips is quite similar to that of the application of whitening gels.
 They are clear strips that are loaded with peroxide-based gel.
 The strips need to be attached to the teeth at least twice a day for a period of 30 minutes each time.
 This continues for about two weeks.
 The results, in quite a similar fashion to that of whitening pastes, appear after a few days and roughly last for four months.

-To cut a long story short, a teeth whitening procedure in dental office is much more effective than the self-applied ones.
+To cut a long story short, a teeth whitening procedure in a dental office is much more effective than the self-applied ones.
 The reasons to be enlisted in a brief are:

-Despite the above-mentioned facts, practical reasons that lead people to go for over-the-counter whitening methods are its low cost and at-home application.
+Despite the above-mentioned facts, practical reasons that lead people to go for over-the-counter whitening methods are their low cost and at-home application.
 There are times when you cannot manage some amount of time for a dental visit.
 This mostly causes individuals to opt for helping their own selves with this cosmetic procedure.